guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 Then the problem is how to use user buying behaviour to select better quality text, the problem is that the text is displayed alongside the product, and we need to isolate the impact of the gain of the text on the product.

-In summary, in order to improve the quality of generated description text for product.
+In summary, in order to improve the quality of generated description texts for products.
 We face these problems:

-1) We cannot judge which text is the better text for a product by human labeling.
+1) We cannot judge which text is the better text to improve App sales for a product by human labeling.
 If we can't judge and define text as good or bad, then we can't optimize it.
+We can only judge whether the text is available for display online by human labeling.

 2) We use user buying behaviour to judge better text.
 Then we need to isolate the gain impact of the text.
 Because text is displayed on the product.
 The product descriptions and products are bound together to be displayed to the users.